-the House.
-In the event the House adjourns on the preceding legislative day without having fixed an hour for reconvening, the House shall convene on the next legislative day at 1:30 p.m.
-During January and February of 1995, no sessions may be held on Friday.
-No session shall continue after 10:00 p.m. on Monday nor after 9:00 p.m. on any other days, and the Speaker shall adjourn the House without motion at that point, except that a motion may be made as to the time and day of next convening.
+RULE 1.
+Convening Hour, Limitation on Friday, Night, and Sunday Legislative Sessions. - The House shall convene each legislative day at the hour fixed by the House.
+In the event the House adjourns on the preceding legislative day without having fixed an hour for reconvening, the House shall convene on the next legislative day at 2:00 P.M.
+During January and February of 2005, no sessions may be held on Friday.
+No session shall continue after 10:00 P.M. on Monday nor after 9:00 P.M. on any other days, and the Speaker shall adjourn the House without motion at that point, except that a motion may be made as to the time and day of next convening.
 No session shall be held on Sunday.

 RULE 2.
 Opening the Session. - At the convening hour on each legislative day, the Speaker shall call the members to order and shall have the session opened with prayer.
-At the convening hour on the first day of each legislative week the Speaker, or his designee, shall lead the members in the Pledge of Allegiance to the American Flag.
+At the convening hour on the first day of each legislative week, the Speaker, or

+43 44 the Speaker's designee, shall lead the members in the Pledge of Allegiance to the American Flag.